-Common Mistakes on Proportions and How to Fix Them
+What Are Some Common Mistakes on Proportions and How Can You Fix Them?

 Oftentimes we use a proportion to help us solve a conversion.
 For example, we know that an inch is roughly 2.54 centimeters.
 If we have measured 5 inches, how many centimeters is that?

 To figure that out, we need to make sure that we set up our ratio.
 But does the order of the numbers have to be consistent?
 Yes, it sure does.
 If I set up one side of the proportion as 1 inch / 2.54 centimeters, I better have the inches on the top and the centimeters on the bottom.
 Since we were given inches and I am trying to find out the centimeters, the other side of my proportion has to be 5 inches / x centimeters.
 So the problem altogether must be 1/2.54 = 5/x.
 Cross multiply to get x = 5*2.54 = 12.7 centimeters.
 We made sure not to mix up our units, and our answer makes sense because we had more than one inch and therefore our answer should be more than 2.54 centimeters.
 We could had flipped our ratio so it was 2.54 centimeters / 1 inch but then the other side of the proportion would have to be x centimeters / 5 inches.
 I keep the same information in the same places.

 One of the main applications of proportions is cooking.
 Oftentimes we need to make a recipe and it serves a certain number of people, which may or may not correlate to the actual attendance.
 You need to only make enough to feed the people coming so you only buy enough of each ingredient in order to have no leftovers.
 When buying flour, the recipe calls for 3 cups of it which after adding the other ingredients will serve 2 people.
 You are having 10 people come over.
 How many cups should you get?